phcode-dev/contributor-license-agreement/docs/index.md

 # phcode.dev Contributor License Agreement(CLA)

 Thank you for contributing  to our community.
-Phcode.dev is maintained by [core.ai](https://core.ai) open research.
+Phcode.dev is maintained by [core.ai](https://core.ai).
 We welcome you to sign the contributor license agreement.
 The CLA can be signed in **either** personal capacity or on behalf of your employer.
 Please choose an appropriate agreement to sign(you can only sign one).
 ## How do I sign the CLA in personal capacity?

 I am contributing on my own personal capacity and not making Submissions in the course of work for my employer.